Prostate cancer rates are on the rise, but by adding some healthy, prostate-friendly foods to your diet, you may be able to reduce your risk.

 Much like red wine or green tea, pomegranate is a rich source of antioxidants.
 It’s been touted as a “miracle fruit” in preventing chronic diseases related to oxidative stress.
-Scientists think the antioxidant found in pomegranate works in a “seek and destroy” method, exclusively targeting the prostate cancer cells and not the healthy cells. have found evidence that pomegranate juice and extract hinder the production of different prostate cancer cells, though more research is needed.
+Scientists think the antioxidant found in pomegranate works in a “seek and destroy” method, exclusively targeting the prostate cancer cells and not the healthy cells.

 How to add more pomegranate juice to your diet

 You can buy pomegranate juice at most grocery stores.
 If drinking it plain is too intense for you, consider diluting it with plain water or adding some sparkling water.
 You can also add it to homemade salad dressing to sweeten up your favorite salad.

 Polyunsaturated fats, like omega-3s and omega-6s, are essential fatty acids found exclusively in the diet.
 They’re not synthesized by the body.
 The traditional Western diet has a lot of omega-6 fatty acids but not many omega-3s.
 Having a healthier balance of omega-3 and omega-6 fatty acids may help prevent the development and progression of prostate cancer.

 In a review published in the American Journal of Clinical Nutrition, researchers found a link between eating fish and a reduced mortality rate from prostate cancer.
 Try eating fatty fish found in cold waters to increase your omega-3 intake.
 These include: